Volunteering in Tanzania: Arrival Procedure in Arusha and Dar es Salaam

 Volunteering in Tanzania: Orientation and Induction

-All volunteers in Tanzania will need to apply for a local permit/visa once they arrive in the country.
-This currently ranges from US$200-$250 based on where you are located (either in Arusha or Dar es Salaam).
+All volunteers in Tanzania will need to apply for a local Business Visa once they arrive in the country.
+This currently ranges from US$250-$300 based on your nationality and where you are located (either in Arusha or Dar es Salaam).
 While a Projects Abroad staff member will assist with this process, the expense is not included in the Projects Abroad prices and must be paid by you.
+If you are traveling for longer than 90 days, you should contact a Volunteer Advisor for more information.

 You will have your induction on the next working day after you have arrived.
 A member of staff will come and pick you up from your host family and show you around the town.
 You will start the day by going to our office where a member of staff will go through the Tanzanian Handbook with you, including all the necessary safety and security measures.